cloudify-cosmo/docs.getcloudify.org/content/cli/plugins.md

 #### Mandatory flags

-* `-y, --visibility TEXT` - Defines who can see the resource, can be set to one of ['tenant', 'global']  [required].
+* `-l, --visibility TEXT` - Defines who can see the resource, can be set to one of ['tenant', 'global']  [required].

 &nbsp;
 #### Example

 {{< gsHighlight  bash  >}}
-$ cfy plugins set-visibility e90b1a09-6b56-4a92-b9cd-5fc4ef32ab74 -a global ...
+$ cfy plugins set-visibility e90b1a09-6b56-4a92-b9cd-5fc4ef32ab74 -l global ...

 Plugin `e90b1a09-6b56-4a92-b9cd-5fc4ef32ab74` was set to global